 Did you know – the average age of a professional land surveyor is over 55 years!
 Therefore, in the next 10 to 15 years, we expect to see a large number retiring, and most likely, a shortage of land surveyors will exist.

 The good news is, land surveyors are aware of this decline and are taking action.
 The suite of new technologies are bringing exciting new opportunities for young surveyors, and adoption of them can expand our services and bring fresh faces into the field to explore these new emerging technologies.

 The goal of National Surveyors Week is to educate the public about the land surveying career through contact, media, and public service.
 If you are a practicing land surveyor, you should be doing everything you can to support land survey education in your area.
 Use social media to reach the younger generation, and inspire them by showing what you do, the places you get to visit, and the technology you work with.

 What are we, at LSI doing to promote our profession?
 Cevin currently serves on the Gillette College Engineering Department Advisory Board, where he works to advocate for awareness of surveying and engineering trades through education.
 Cevin also serves on the Wyoming Board of Professional Engineers and Professional Land Surveyors, which encourages professionals to work with schools to introduce engineering and surveying professions to kids in classrooms.
 Cevin, Aaron, and Jessica have shared their excitement about land surveying and presented education programs locally to kids at both the elementary and high school levels.

-This week – March 20-25, 2022 – we invite you to congratulate and thank a Land Surveyor, especially those in our office – Cevin Imus, Aaron Bicknese, and Larissa Bulau, who continue to represent and promote this honored profession.
+This week – the third week in March, annually – we invite you to congratulate and thank a Land Surveyor, especially those in our office – Cevin Imus, Aaron Bicknese, and Larissa Bulau, who continue to represent and promote this honored profession.